 Make unbiased predictions.

 This estimate should typically be around the average value of the subject you are predicting.
-For example, if you are trying to predict someone’s GPA, start with an average GPA score.
+One example is starting with an average GPA score if you’re trying to predict someone’s GPA.

 No insights yet

 Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.